 Sample the weird and wonderful delicacies of San Juan food market with the guidance of a local chef and marvel at the Anthropology Museum collection with a professor sharing their expert insight.
 Spend a leisurely morning stroll taking in the grandeur of ornate colonial avenues, the impressive Plaza Zocalo, beautiful Palacio de Bellas Artes and flower-filled private gardens.
-You’ll be left completely enamored with Mexico city.

 Mexico City’s restaurant scene deserves a special mention; foodies will need plenty of time to indulge in the array of fine cuisines being cooked up in the city’s top restaurants or classic Taquerias.